CAIDA/corsaro3/README.md

                         libtrace 4.0.8 is installed on your system).
 If not present, no compression will be performed.

+  mergethreads          Number of threads to dedicate to merging the
+                        interim output files into a single coherent trace file.
+Defaults to 1.

 Running corsarotagger
 =====================
 To use corsarotagger, write a suitable config file (see below for more details)